-Successful summer travel starts at home with being prepared!
+Successful summer travel starts at home by being prepared!
 Put together a Beach and Boat Tote to take with you with all your summer essentials.

 Here's how to build your own Summer Essentials Beach and Boat Tote:

-Wipes - these work great for all kinds of things at the beach or on the boat.
-The Huggies Triple Clean wipes are great for wiping sunscreen out of eyes, cleaning messy hands, even wiping up spills.
+- Wipes - these work great for all kinds of things at the beach or on the boat.
+The Huggies Triple Clean wipes are great for wiping sunscreen out of the eyes, cleaning messy hands, and even wiping up spills.
 The Clutch N Clean Carrying Case is super convenient!

-Sunscreen - I pack a variety of sunscreen and start with a cream first.
-I reapply with the spray every 2-hours, or after water play.
-I swear by the Neutrogena Clear Face sunscreen, which doesn't make my skin breakout.
+- Sunscreen - I pack a variety of sunscreen and start with cream first.
+I reapply with the spray every 2 hours, or after water play.
+I swear by the Neutrogena Clear Face sunscreen, which doesn't make my skin break out.
 We also use the Neutrogena Beach Defense Spray and Neutrogena Beach Defense Lotion.
 I love that these products don't leave our skin feeling greasy!

-Hand Sanitizer - this comes in handy (pun intended!) after using any public bathrooms or changing areas especially.
-The travel size is perfect for on-the-go.
+- Hand Sanitizer - this comes in handy (pun intended!) after using any public bathrooms or changing areas especially.
+The travel size is perfect for the on-the-go.

-First Aid Kit with bandages, anti-biotic ointment, gauze, etc. - we always hope that we won't need this, and we're always grateful we have it when we do!
-The travel-size first aid kit is the perfect size, and then I like to tuck in some of these waterproof bandages and Neosporin antibiotic ointment and pain killer.
+- First Aid Kit with bandages, antibiotic ointment, gauze, etc. - we always hope that we won't need this, and we're always grateful we have it when we do!
+The travel-size first aid kit is a perfect size, and then I like to tuck in some of these waterproof bandages and Neosporin antibiotic ointment and pain killer.

 I love these Tuga Bucket Hats for girls and boys, they offer UPF 50 protection from the sun.
 They cover the back of the neck and ears, two places my kiddos are always prone to burns.
 I love the adjustable strap, too, which comes in especially handy in when we're out on the boat.
 Swim shirts are a must, too.